Given child abuse by church employees, most attorneys recommend criminal background checks on employees that work with children and youth.

-Not too long ago, well-known secular employer paid $3.1 million in financial relief to settle a discrimination claim related to its use of background checks.
+A well-known secular employer paid $3.1 million to settle a discrimination claim related to its use of background checks.
 It also agreed to change its policy regarding criminal background checks.

-According to the Equal Employment Opportunity Commission (EEOC), more than 300 African American applicants were denied job opportunities with the company because something appeared in a criminal background check that caused the applicant to be denied a job.
-According to the EEOC, excluding applicants based on the results of a criminal background check can create a violation of Title VII, the law prohibiting employment discrimination based on race, color, religion, sex, and national origin.
-The commission says background check results may have a “disparate impact,” meaning a disproportionate negative effect on protected classes of workers as compared to the general population, especially those of race and national origin.
+According to the Equal Employment Opportunity Commission (EEOC), more than 300 African American applicants were denied job opportunities with the company because something appeared in a criminal background check.
+According to the EEOC, excluding applicants based on the results of a criminal background check violate Title VII.

-Now the National Labor Relations Board has issued guidance on when, and how, an employer may lawfully use background checks and not create a disparate impact on protected classes of applicants.
+Now the National Labor Relations Board has issued guidance on when, and how, an employer can avoid creating those disparate impacts.

 How checks could lead to discrimination